 It can be challenging to find a way to define each space while blending them visually.
 Today, I hope to help you with some guidelines which I’ve found to be quite helpful.

 I am always careful to use coordinating color schemes.
-We have the same light taupe paint throughout our entire home.
+The same light taupe paint is prominent throughout our entire home.
 We decided on flat paint for the walls and a satin finish for the trim.
-We also purchased sand colored linen fabric for furniture in the living room, breakfast room, and dining room.
+Also, we purchased sand colored linen fabric for furniture in the living room, breakfast room, and dining room.

 Due to lack of visual boundaries, it is important to remember to keep a consistent style throughout the space.
 This is a good rule of thumb as it applies to finishes, furnishings, and accessories.
 You don’t need to match everything, but just remember that choices you make for one room could be viewable from several other vantage points.